By far, the best way to know your photographer before your wedding!

 Mostly outside.
 It has to be in a place you like and where you feel comfortable.

 Not crowded location is better.
 We would prefer a beautiful landscape and lots of natural light.
 It could be next to a lake, to a river, on a beach, next to the castle, on your granddad’s field, on the top of a mountain, on a rooftop, or in the Twin Cities downtown.
 Or you can choose a more unexpected place: a ranch with horses, a street full of graffiti, a museum, an opera, etc. Check the photo session location if you need ideas where to do your engagement session.
+You can also check the locations for small elopement wedding.

 When does the engagement session take place?